Panoramic view of Busan from Busan Tower in Yongdusan Park in Busan, South Korea.

 There are also several eateries where you can try Korean dishes.
 In our opinion, even the casual spots around Busan Station offer a good variety of options.

-Top tip: Yongdusan Park and the famous Busan Tower are close to the Busan station area.
+Our top tip: Yongdusan Park and the famous Busan Tower are close to the Busan station area.
 You can take the bus or subway, but we recommend walking – it’s just a 35-minute stroll!

 However, while the area is convenient, it may not be as lively or modern as other neighbourhoods like Seomyeon or Haeundae.